What is the United Nations doing?

 The United Nations mobilised and coordinated governments, businesses and civil society over several years to discuss and agree 17 Goals to transform the World.
 In 2015, the 193 UN Member Countries adopted the 2030 Agenda for Sustainable Development and its' 17 Sustainable Development Goals (SDGs).

 In 2016, the Paris Agreement on Climate Change also came into effect and its' provisions are already incorporated into the SDGs.
 Relevant UN agencies are coordinating and promoting their adoption and implementation at International and National level.
-They are also mobilising the media worldwide to inform and educate the general public about the SDGs, and about this unprecedented opportunity to help create a better world.
+They are also mobilising the media worldwide to inform and educate the general public about the SDGs, and about this unprecedented opportunity to help create a Better World.

 What are Government organisations doing?

 At National levels, countries have all agreed to promote and support SDGs and to tailor their policies to reflect the SDGs.
 However, few are yet systematically establishing their SDG action plans or implementing them.
 The international governmental organisations such as OECD (whose members are the richer, more developed countries) are now starting to mobilise action at National levels.
 During 2016, 22 countries reported their progress and some countries are beginning to establish or adapt governmental structures to implement more effectively.
 For example China and Norway have both allocated responsibilities for particular SDGs to relevant Ministries.
 Columbia has established a special Commission to coordinate SDGs implementation.
 Germany is including the SDGs into the German National Strategy and the UK has spread responsibility across relevant government departments .
 The international umbrella member organisations for local governments have also identified specific actions that can be taken at local government level but many cities are now beginning to address issues within their areas of responsibility.

-It is therefore necessary for individuals to write to central and local politicians asking what is happening re SDGs in their jurisdictions in order to prod them into taking action and to deliver on the promises made by their National leaders at the UN.
+It is therefore necessary for individuals to write to National and Local politicians asking what is happening re SDGs in their jurisdictions in order to prod them into taking action and to deliver on the promises made by their National leaders at the UN.

 What are the Development agencies doing?